Vulgar Economics

 Though neither a mainstream nor a heterodox economist, I have through my thinking and writing over thirty years transformed myself into a self described vulgar economist.

-Those familiar with economic history, will remember that Marx coined the term vulgar economics to describe “unscientific” economic theories that focus on the superficial, outward appearances of capitalism like supply and demand and are most useful and therefore defended, by the wealthy who have become the primary beneficiaries of vulgar economics.
+Those familiar with economic history, will remember that Marx coined the term vulgar economics to describe “unscientific” economic theories that focus on the superficial, outward appearances of capitalism like supply and demand and are most useful and therefore defended, by the wealthy who have become its primary beneficiaries.

 But, vulgar also means making explicit and offensive reference to bodily functions.